Skip to Content

 • Tech: 5:00 to 10:00 pm

-Planned Rehearsal Days Tuesdays and Thursdays plus one to two Friday/Saturday rehearsals for Tech Mondays, Tuesdays, Wednesdays, Thursdays; some Fridays/weekends possible Tuesdays, Thursdays
+Planned Rehearsal Days Mondays, Tuesdays, Wednesdays, Thursdays; some Fridays/weekends possible Tuesdays, Wednesdays, Thursdays, Fridays some weekends possible Fridays

 Performance Dates (required)